foundry-rs/book/src/tutorials/solmate-nft.md

 # Creating an NFT with solmate and foundry

-This tutorial will run you through the steps create an Opensea compatible NFT and essentially rewrites this [guide](https://docs.opensea.io/docs/getting-started-1), while swapping hardhat  for foundry to deploy, call and test your NFT contract.
-Furthermore we will replace [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/ERC721.sol)'s ERC721 library with [Solmate](https://github.com/Rari-Capital/solmate/blob/main/src/tokens/ERC721.sol)'s gas optimised version to implement our NFT contract.
+This tutorial walk you through creating an OpenSea compatible NFT with Foundry and [Solmate](https://github.com/Rari-Capital/solmate/blob/main/src/tokens/ERC721.sol).
 A full implementation of this tutorial can be found [here](https://github.com/FredCoen/nft-tutorial).

 #### Create project and install dependencies

-Start by setting up a foundry project following the steps outlined in the [Getting started section](https://onbjerg.github.io/foundry-book/getting-started/index.html).
-Furthermore we will install required dependencies to implement our NFT, namely solmate ERC721 implementation as well as some OpenZeppelin utility libraries.
-Install the dependencies by running the below from the root of your project:
+Start by setting up a Foundry project following the steps outlined in the [Getting started section](../getting-started).
+We will also install Solmate for their ERC721 implementation, as well as some OpenZeppelin utility libraries.
+Install the dependencies by running the following commands from the root of your project:

 ```bash
 forge install Rari-Capital/solmate